 - Short-range communication

-- Voice / phone communications
+- Voice/phone communications

 And, I’m sure there are other affordances of mobile devices and environments that can be identified and discussed in terms of their usefulness in learning and development.
-The future will also bring new functionality that we haven’t even thought about to the mobile world.
+The future will also bring new functionality we haven’t even thought about to the mobile world.

-As instructional designers, it is important that we understand these various possibilities before embarking on the design and development of mobile learning experiences.
-Learning is complex, and the design of effective learning materials requires an understanding of objectives, the capabilities of the technologies and environments we are in, and the kinds of learning activities that both motivate and teach in a way that is engaging and memorable.
+As instructional designers, it is crucial that we understand these various possibilities before embarking on the design and development of mobile learning experiences.
+Learning is complex, and the design of useful learning materials requires an understanding of objectives, the capabilities of the technologies and environments we are in, and the kinds of learning activities that both motivate and teach in a way that is engaging and memorable.

 Latest posts by Gary Woodill (see all)